Pradumnasaraf/Saraf-AI/README.md

 ## Saraf AI

-**Saraf AI** is a privacy-first local chat assistant built with **Next.js**, using the OpenAI API framework to interface with the [Docker Model Runner](https://docs.docker.com/ai/model-runner).
-It runs entirely locally and keeps your data private.

-The project leverages the latest Docker Compose support for [running LLM models](https://docs.docker.com/ai/compose/models-and-compose/), making integration smooth and secure.
+**Saraf AI** is a chat assistant built with **Next.js**, using the OpenAI API framework to interface with the [Docker Model Runner](https://docs.docker.com/ai/model-runner).
+It runs entirely locally, ensuring your data remains private.
+Communication between the application and the LLM model is handled using the latest Docker Compose support for [running LLM models](https://docs.docker.com/ai/compose/models-and-compose/), enabling seamless and secure integration.

 ## Demo